General Accounting Principles of the Combined Financial Statements

 Lease agreements that transfer all substantial risks and rewards incidental to ownership of an asset are recognised as finance leases.
 Property, plant and equipment rented on the basis of finance leases is recognised at fair value or at the lower present value of the minimum lease payments as at the acquisition date.
 Such assets are depreciated on a straight-line basis over the expected useful life or over the shorter lease term if the transfer of ownership at the end of the lease term is not sufficiently certain.
 The present value of the payment obligations resulting from the future lease payments is presented under financial liabilities.

 All other lease transactions in which the risks and rewards incidental to ownership of an asset are not substantially transferred are recognised as operating leases.
 Payments made or received in connection with an operating lease are generally recognised in the income statement on a straight-line basis over the term of the lease.

-Among other items, derivative financial instruments are presented under financial assets and financial liabilities in the Combined Financial Statements.
+In addition to primary financial instruments, items including derivative financial instruments are also presented under other financial assets and other financial liabilities in the Combined Financial Statements.

 The consolidated companies designate certain derivatives either as:

 - hedges of the fair value of a recognised asset, liability or a fixed company obligation (fair value hedge) or

 - hedges of the cash flows of a recognised asset, liability or a highly probable forecast transaction (cash flow hedge).